Dwemer-Dynamics/CHIM-Twitch-Bot/README.md

 # CHIM Twitch Bot

+A server plugin for the Skyrim AI mod **[CHIM](https://www.nexusmods.com/skyrimspecialedition/mods/126330?tab=description)**.

-Server plugin for CHIM.
-A Twitch chat bot that allows viewers to control AI NPCs in your game through chat commands.
+This Twitch chat bot allows viewers to control AI NPCs in your game through chat commands.
 Built with PHP and designed to integrate with the CHIM Server.

-CHIM can be found here https://www.nexusmods.com/skyrimspecialedition/mods/126330?tab=description
+For more information on how CHIM plugins work, see the **[CHIM Plugin Documentation](https://dwemerdynamics.hostwiki.io/en/CHIM-Plugins)**.

 ## 🎮 Features